-An interview with Eric Messerschmidt with Creative COW’s Brie Clayton
+An interview with Eric Messerschmidt and Creative COW’s Brie Clayton

 Mank could have easily been a parody of old-school Hollywood, but Erik Messerschmidt and David Fincher weren’t going to let that happen.
 They went for broke on thoroughly reproduced sets, meticulous lighting, smoke-filled offices, energetic conversations, and characters that breathe.

 Once Mank opens its first scene, the scenery and intelligent dialogue make it hard to look away.
 As much as I thought I knew about San Simeon, having grown up ten minutes away from Hearst Castle, it was exciting to look into the bygone era when this California location was a lively hotbed of social chemistry, and parties, and movie creation, rather than just a stale museum where no one can touch the furniture.

 When preparing to speak with Erik Messerschmidt, I would almost get lost working back through the layers of filmmakers contributing to this story.
 Mank pays homage to the legend Gregg Toland’s game-changing eye for cinematography.
 The dynamism between Toland, Orson Welles and the writer Herman J. Mankiewicz would be recrafted 80 years later by this modern team of David Fincher and Erik Messerschmidt, with Jack Fincher writing the screenplay.

 In mid April 2021 Erik Messerschmidt took the ASC Award for Outstanding Cinematography, and then in May, deservedly, the Best Achievement in Cinematography Oscar for his lensing of the period piece Mank.